 The pastor, therefore, should not see all resistance as evil.
 We best encourage change when we allow people to disagree without questioning their virtue or spirituality.

-• Introduce the change before you request the change.
 We pastors often see ourselves as the only one with real vision, and we act as if laypeople never have the courage to do what the Lord wants.
 I have found, however, that not only are laypeople as courageous as clergy but also that I am less visionary than I sometimes think.

 Sometime ago I was in a meeting concerning charitable giving, and one of the speakers discussed the trend toward designated, or donor-directed, giving.
 I found myself resisting this idea, as I had been a strong advocate of unified-budget giving.

 It took about six weeks and a couple of articles in a periodical for me to see the virtues and the possibilities of designated giving.
 When I did see its value, I discussed it with our finance chairman.

 He was opposed to the idea for the very reasons I had been.
 It became obvious that the idea was not ready to be discussed with the entire committee.